luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 the data from NN or modifying how to display the frames or even make custom database/API connections to send the data to external destination.

-By default, the demo script will use :code:`callbacks.py` file in the repository, but this path cam be changed using :code:`-cb <path> / --callback <path>` flags
+By default, the demo script will use :code:`callbacks.py` file in the repository, but this path can be changed using :code:`-cb <path> / --callback <path>` flags

 Importing demo as a class